 Provide a unique service oriented view of your application performance as a portion of your overall service delivery.
 Create an application container which includes systems, applications, and infrastructure that allows you to isolate root cause application performance issues.

 Get real-time visibility into the performance of IT services rather than a systems view of green and red.
-Demonstrate the business value of the monitoring services by creating monitoring logical views with correlated business service monitoring of the IT infrastructure.
-The Business Service Container model is overlaid on top of the physical topology discovery/display model to provide service-relevant topology views enable rapid root cause analysis.
+Demonstrate the business value of the monitoring services by creating monitoring logical views with correlated service level monitoring of the IT infrastructure.
+The Service Container model is overlaid on top of the physical topology discovery/display model to provide service-relevant topology views enable rapid root cause analysis.

-Utilizing the patented Kaseya agent technology deployed onto each computer, this lightweight solution can be utilized for simplistic monitoring such as connection state, event logs, simple performance characteristics, disk conditions, and services from desktop computers.
+Utilizing the patented Kaseya agent technology deployed onto each computer, this lightweight solution can be utilized for monitoring of parameters such as connection state, event logs, performance characteristics, disk conditions, and services from desktop computers.
 In turn, these desktop generated alerts can trigger subsequent actions such as restarting services, cleaning up disk space, generate tickets or process any custom Kaseya script.
 Desktop monitoring requires no additional footprint beyond the Kaseya agent and is ideal for roaming computers that may only have an internet connection to the corporate office.